 Love is perhaps one of the most overused words ever, but there’s a reason for that.
 It’s a word, a concept and a practice that we would die without.
 Mother love is perhaps the first type we experience.
 Being a mother of three and a grandmother to six, it occurs to me that without that initial outpouring from my own mother, I would not be so good at it.
 It’s a love that comes through her eyes, her lullabies, and her hands gently caressing my cheeks as I fell to sleep.
 This love I mimicked, and felt, with my own boys.

 I think of all the celebrations that center around love.
-There would be no happy brides and grooms were it not for love.
+There would be no happy brides and grooms were it not for it.
 In America we celebrate love of country on one grand day in July with fireworks, music and all the pomp and ceremony our communities can muster.
 We love Christmas for the birth of a Savior.
 We love the cross where the agony of love was exemplified by that savior’s perfect sacrifice for the salvation of the beloved.

 The power of music to soothe, enliven, and bless provokes a response in us that can only be described as love.
 Amazing Grace, The Star Spangled Banner, Celebration and The Hallelujah Chorus will each, in their turn, drive us to our knees or have us dancing on our feet.
 There are thousands of musical creations like these to enrich our lives.